 Load your model

-Here is where you load your model, which will be called by the
+Here is where you load and run your model which will be called by the apply() function.

 Preloading your OpenCV model is a great step for improving your overall performance.
 By downloading your OpenCV model file when the container first starts, it means that any subsequent requests to the algorithm won’t have the same loading overhead!